What is a VPN?

-In Alice’s case, her traffic is flowing through the ISP without any encryption and so the logs record exactly where she is connected.
-The servers to which she is connected also log her real IP address affording her no privacy.
+Take a look at Alice’s case, as shown in the diagram.
+Her traffic is flowing through the ISP without any encryption, and so her ISP is able to record exactly where she is connected.
+In addition, the servers she is connected to also log her private IP address, affording her no privacy.

-In Bob’s case, he is connected to the IVPN server and therefore all traffic through the ISP is encrypted.
-The ISP can only record that bob is connected to the IVPN server, nothing else.
-The servers to which he is connected think that it is the IVPN server which has connected to them and so they can only record the IP address of the IVPN server in their logs.
-The best VPN services will diligently ensure that they do not log any user connection data ensuring absolute privacy for their customers.
+In Bob’s case, he is connected to an IVPN server and therefore all traffic going through his ISP is encrypted.
+The ISP can only record that Bob is connected to an IVPN server, nothing else.
+The servers he is connected to see only that the IVPN server is connected to them and therefore can only record the IP address of the IVPN server in their logs.
+The best VPN services will diligently ensure that they do not log any user connection data, ensuring their customers' privacy.